cinnikitty/Become_Fumo_Notes/Readme.md

 These notes are for infomation about the roblox game become fumo, which you can find here: https://www.roblox.com/games/6238705697/Become-Fumo

-also thanks to leautb for suggesting to use github
+Also thanks to leautb for suggesting to use github